Printer Friendly Version Of

 American Sociological Association: Environment and Technology Awards

-Section are invited to submit nominations for the award, together with supporting documentation.
-To nominate an individual for this award, please send a letter of nomination describing the nominee's contribution to environmental sociology and/or the sociology of technology, accompanied by a copy of the nominee's CV, by March 1, 2012 to the chair of the award committee David Pellow (email@example.com).
+The Fred Buttel Distinguished Contribution Award is to recognize individuals for outstanding service, innovation, and/or publication in environmental sociology or sociology of technology.
+It is intended to be an expression of appreciation, to be awarded when an individual is deemed extraordinarily meritorious by the Section.
+All members of the ASA and the ETS Section are invited to submit nominations for the award, together with supporting documentation.
+Nominations for this award must be received by March 1, 2015.
+To nominate an individual for this award, please send a letter of nomination describing the nominee's contribution to environmental sociology and/or the sociology of technology, accompanied by a copy of the nominee's CV, to the chair of the award committee, Lori Peek, at Lori.Peek@colostate.edu.

-This award is given for publications of special noteworthiness in the field of environmental sociology.
-In alternate years, publications are considered in either book or article form.
-This year the committee will consider single books of special noteworthiness published within the period January 1, 2009 through December 31, 2011.
-All members of the Section are encouraged to submit nominations; self-nominations are welcome.
-Please send a nomination letter and a PDF version of the published work to Lori Hunter (Lori.Hunter@colorado.edu).
-Submission deadline is April 1, 2012.
+The Allan Schnaiberg Outstanding Publication Award is given in alternate years for publications of special noteworthiness in the field of environmental sociology.
+It is given in alternate years for either (a) a book in even years or (b) an article in odd years. publications are considered in either book or article form.
+This year the committee will consider Books published within the period, January 1, 2013, through December 31, 2015.
+All members of the ASA and the ETS Section are encouraged to submit nominations; self-nominations are welcome.
+To nominate an article, please send a PDF copy three copies along with a nomination letter by March 1, 2015 to Rachael Shwom-Evelich at firstname.lastname@example.org.